Techtonica/curriculum/projects/portfolio/portfolio-webpage-2.md

 -----

 ### Extensions
-- Spend what remains of your 90 minutes to make improvements to your portfolio site, and be sure to push your changes up to Github.
+- Spend what remains of your 90 minutes to make improvements to your portfolio site, and be sure to push your changes up to GitHub.